CloudCannon/rcc/README.md

 This option is for you if you want to use the default redirect that comes with Rosey, and don't mind your original version being prefixed with a locale code.
 For example if your original untranslated content is in English, it would be served at `/en/`, like all the other translated locales.

-1. Create two sites using a staging -> production [publishing workflow](https://cloudcannon.com/documentation/articles/what-is-a-publish-branch/) on CloudCannon, if you don't already have one.
+1. Create two sites using a `staging` -> `production` [publishing workflow](https://cloudcannon.com/documentation/articles/what-is-a-publish-branch/) on CloudCannon, if you don't already have one.

-2. On your staging site add the env variable `SYNC_PATHS`, with the value `/rosey/`.
+2. On your `staging` site add the [environment variable](https://cloudcannon.com/documentation/articles/configure-your-environment-variables/) `SYNC_PATHS`, with the value `/rosey/`.

-3. On your production site add the env variable `ROSEYPROD`, with a value of `true`.
+3. On your `production` site add the environment variable `ROSEYPROD`, with a value of `true`.

 4. Add a `.cloudcannon` directory in the root of your project if you don't have one already.
 Add a `postbuild` file to it, replacing `dist` with the build output directory of your project.
 If you already have a CloudCannon postbuild file, add this logic to your current one.